 When we began to change our diet a few years ago, most commercial ketchup brands had corn syrup in it.
 Some still do, but even so, if you’re avoiding processed sugars, making your own ketchup ensures that you won’t be eating anything but wholesome sweeteners and ingredients.
 And why not make a good thing more wholesome?

-- 8 ounces of tomato paste*
+- 8 ounces tomato paste see notes about tomato paste

-- 1/4 teaspoon of apple cider vinegar
+- 1/4 tablespoon apple cider vinegar

 - Place all the ingredients in a saucepan and and simmer for 10 minutes or so.